Types of jobs after MBA

 Top schools for MBA in Technology: Among the top schools in the world for MBA in Technology are Tepper School of Business, Haas School of Business, Anderson School of Management, Sloan School of Management, and Stanford GSB (all in US).

-Top schools/universities in the world for MBA in IT include Sloan, HBS, Stanford University, Wharton, Northwestern University, Columbia Business School, Haas (all in the US), IE Business School (Spain), INSEAD (Singapore), London Business School (UK), IIM Ahmedabad, IIM Bangalore, and IIM Calcutta.
+Top schools/universities in the world for MBA in IT include Sloan, HBS, Stanford University, Wharton, Northwestern University, Columbia Business School, Haas (all in the US), IE Business School (Spain), INSEAD (France, Singapore), London Business School (UK), IIM Ahmedabad, IIM Bangalore, and IIM Calcutta.